List of American Gladiators events: Powerball

-Regarded as a signature event of the whole series, Powerball was an event where the contenders attempted to score by depositing red and blue colored balls (originally rubber play balls, then soccer balls and finally much smaller Nerf balls) into a series of upright plastic cylinders while trying to evade three Gladiators who defended the playing field.
+Regarded as a signature event of the whole series, Powerball is an event where the contenders attempt to score by depositing red and blue colored balls (originally rubber play balls, then soccer balls and then much smaller Nerf balls) into a series of upright plastic cylinders while trying to evade three Gladiators who defend the playing field.

 In the first half of season one, Powerball was conducted on a half-circle shaped field with two bins filled with balls at one end and the scoring cylinders laid out on the edge of the circle at the other end.
 Each score was worth 15 points and for 45 seconds, the contenders would grab balls from their respective bins and try to score while the Gladiators attempted to stop them by any means possible (tackling, pushing the contender out of bounds, etc.) so long as they were not excessively rough with the contenders; if any Gladiator was determined to have violated this rule, the contender was rewarded with a score.

 In the second half of the season, the Powerball field was extended to take up the entire length of the arena floor and the layout of the scoring cylinders changed and one was placed in the middle of the field, with any ball deposited there worth more points.
 In addition, the ball bins were placed on opposite ends of the field and the contenders had to alternate which bin they chose balls from.
 The Gladiators were not allowed in these areas.
 Also, penalties for rough contact now resulted in a Gladiator being removed from the event and all tackling was banned; with the exception of the tackling ban, these rules remained in place for the remainder of the original series (Gladiators were forbidden to tackle above the shoulders, though).